 Egypt is a prominently Muslim country, so please dress accordingly.
-For a visit to the pyramids I’d recommend wearing loose fitting airy pants or an ankle length skirt and keeping your shoulders covered.
+For a visit to the pyramids, and any of the other temples in Egypt, I’d recommend wearing loose fitting airy pants or an ankle length skirt and keeping your shoulders covered.
 I lost my luggage on the way to Egypt so my wardrobe was not want I wanted it to be during my visit.
 It was hot and I wish my clothing has been more breathable.

 There is very little shade at the complex.
 Make sure you bring sunglasses and sunscreen, your body will thank you.
 I brought a scarf to cover my head to protect from the sun as well.